instantbots/aipkg/README.md

 ```

 You can write any code you want and install any NPM packages you'd like to
-your Funct.
+your tool package.

 ### Endpoint name, description, types

 Using the comment block above every exported method (e.g. GET) you can
 define your endpoint.
-Funct uses an open source specification called
+Instant Tool Packages use an open source specification called
 [Instant API](https://github.com/instant-dev/api) to export JavaScript
 functions as type safe web APIs.
 You can learn more about how to properly
 define and document the shape (parameters) of your API there.

-## Deploy a Funct package
+## Deploy an Instant Tool Package

 ### Public packages